 Businesses can begin executing a project once the company’s application has received formal approval into the CanExport program and a contribution agreement has been signed.

-To discuss your business’ eligibility for CanExport and learn how to optimize the application process with the support of a Government Funding Planner, please contact Mentor Works.
+To discuss your business’ eligibility for CanExport or learn about alternative funding programs available for COVID-19 support, please contact Mentor Works.